-You have the right to name and give reasons for your child to apply to a particular school.
-The local authority and schools are committed to meeting parental preference where places are available.
-However, no places can be guaranteed at any school and you should not make any assumptions about entitlement to a place at a preferred school, a single sex school or a faith school, or a school in the borough based on you living here.
+You have the right to name and give reasons for your child to apply to a particular school, and the local authority and schools are committed to meeting parental preference where places are available.
+However, no places can be guaranteed at any school and you should not make any assumptions about entitlement to a place at a preferred school.

 You can apply for up to six state-funded schools on one form.
 You must list the schools in the order that you prefer them, including any out of borough schools.
 Do not include independent (private) schools on your application.
+Applications to transfer from infant to junior school must only name junior schools.
+If you wish to transfer to a primary school for Year 3, you must complete a separate in-year transfer application.